HansenSAndrew/portfolio/README.md

 # Andrew's Portfolio
-This is where I will list my about, resume, and projects.
+I created this static website to list all of my notable projects.